pecknigel/learning-resources/tenets.md

 ### Sharpen Your Research Skills

+Search well.
+Check your effectiveness.
+Take a moment to look over the results.
+Stay away from low quality resources.

 ### The Real Learning Starts When You Start  Work

 That’s why we focus our learning initiatives on being as close to a real working environment as it’s useful for them to be.